blameitonyourisp/lightweight-commits/README.md

 3. `scope: <path/to/module>`
 4. `issues: array of related issue ids`

-Most [git trailers][] are used for automation processes such as closing issues.
+Most [git trailers](https://git-scm.com/docs/git-interpret-trailers) are used for automation processes such as closing issues.
 In order to [parse git trailers](#parsing-git-trailers), the value of each git trailer should follow a known and expected format (git trailer values can be any arbitrarily formatted string, although obviously this is pointless for the purposes of automation etc.).
 The expected format for a given trailer value will depend on the implementation of commit parsing/automation within your repository.
 For example the `co-authored-by: <git-user>` may be expected to have a value formatted as and email.
-In any case, it is recommended that when parsing [git trailers][], the value is interpreted as an array generated form the string value of the trailer split on single whitespace characters.
+In any case, it is recommended that when parsing [git trailers](https://git-scm.com/docs/git-interpret-trailers), the value is interpreted as an array generated form the string value of the trailer split on single whitespace characters.
 In this case git trailers with array-like values are possible, and in the edge cases where a full string is required, the original string can be recovered by joining the array.

 ## Title Nouns